gardener/gardener/docs/extensions/ca-rotation.md

 ## Utilities for Secrets Management

-In order to fulfill the requirements listed above, extension controllers can reuse the [`SecretsManager`](../development/secrets_management.md), that gardenlet uses to manage all shoot cluster CAs, certificates and other secrets as well.
+In order to fulfill the requirements listed above, extension controllers can reuse the [`SecretsManager`](../development/secrets_management.md) that gardenlet uses to manage all shoot cluster CAs, certificates, and other secrets as well.
 It implements the core logic for managing secrets that need to be rotated, auto-renewed etc.

 Additionally, there are utilities for reusing `SecretsManager` in extension controllers.